brmanuel/calliope-models/README.md

 python calliope run path/to/model.yaml --scenario=overrides
 ```

-Where overrides is a comma-separated list of model-specific overrides specified in the respective overrides.yaml file of each model.
+Where <overrides> is a comma-separated list of keywords.

 ## Overrides

+Most overrides are model-specific and are specified in the respective overrides.yaml file of each model.
+Specific model variations that were benchmarked are:

 ### Europe Model